 Stroke: How to Qualify for Social Security Disability

-A stroke (also known as cerebral vascular accident) occurs when blood flow to an area of the brain is cut off.
+A stroke (also known as a cerebral vascular accident) occurs when blood flow to an area of the brain is cut off.
 As a result, brain cells are deprived of oxygen and begin to die.
 The loss of these brains cells results in a person losing the abilities that are controlled by that part of the brain, such as memory or muscle control.

 Click here to begin your application for disability benefits.

 A stroke can have many different causes, such as a blocked artery or leaking of a blood vessel.
 There are also variable severity levels of a stroke.
 For example, a person may only experience a temporary disruption of blood flow to their brain.
-This is known as a transient ischemic attack (TIA), otherwise known as a “mini stroke.”
+This incident is known as a transient ischemic attack (TIA), otherwise known as a “mini-stroke.”
 The most common symptoms associated with a stroke are difficulty speaking or comprehending, paralysis or numbness of the face, arm, or leg, trouble with seeing in one or both eyes, headache, or loss of balance.

 Stroke is a condition that is specifically listed in Social Security’s Blue Book listings of impairments.
-In order for a claimant to be found disabled based on the listing requirements, they must prove that their condition meets or equals the severity level of listing 11.04.
+For a claimant to be found disabled based on the listing requirements, they must prove that their condition meets or equals the severity level of listing 11.04.
 To meet this listing, a claimant must provide medical evidence supporting that they suffer from one of the following three months after the stroke occurred: 1) sensory or motor aphasia resulting in ineffective speech or communication; or 2) significant and persistent disorganization of motor function in two extremities, resulting in sustained disturbance of gross and dexterous movements, or gait and station.

 Premier Disability Services, LLC has extensive experience assisting claimants who have suffered a stroke with obtaining their Social Security Disability benefits.
 If you have suffered a stroke and you are unable to work, please contact our office for a free evaluation of your claim.